topkecleon/telegram-bot-bash/doc/3_advanced.md

 ## Advanced Features

 ### Access control
-Bashbot offers functions to check if a has Telegram capabilities like chat admin or chat creator:
+Bashbot offers functions to check what Telegram capabilities like chat admin or chat creator the given user has:

 ```bash
 # return true if user is admin/owner of the bot
 # -> botadmin is stored in file './botadmin'